shankar-r10n/spt-aca-hol/README.md

 **7. Test the integrated UI by navigating to the App Url of the _store_ Container App - our UI frontend**

+Navigate to the App Url of the _store_ Container App.
 You should see the following page render with the _Campaign Product_ data being obtained from the _productsapi_ Container App and the _Inventory_ column data being obtained from the _inventoryapi_ Container App.

 <img width="902" alt="image" src="https://user-images.githubusercontent.com/25875242/199593495-e1a5af7c-84f7-4530-aa87-f6a3fc2d5208.png">